Geekly/wp-army/README.txt

 == Description ==

 This is a WordPress plugin for adding Warmachine/Hordes Army Lists to your blog.
 Armies are entered in an XML format, enclosed in a shortcode, and then rendered nicely on the blog.
+The armies are added to a new table in the wp database and can be referenced by id only using shortcodes.

 In addition, we've developed an XML schema for describing the army lists.

 It's located here:  www.geeklythings.net/army.xsd

-In the future, we'd like to use the standard for writing the lists to

 == Installation ==